umbraco/UmbracoDocs/Reference/Config/fileSystemProviders/index.md

 # FileSystemProviders Configuration

-In Umbraco V8 FileSystemProviders are no longer configured via the file `fileSystemProviders.config`.
+In Umbraco V8 FileSystemProviders are no longer configured via the `fileSystemProviders.config` file.

 These configuration settings can be set in code during 'Composition' using an IUserComponent